Event Review: When Women Speak #WhenSheSpeaks

 Butler told a story demonstrating a lack of women supporting women.
 In her youth, a woman in a senior administrative church role, working long hours for low pay, told Butler "don't go to Fuller and become a feminist".
 It was white men who recognized her intellect and encouraged her.
 Butler did go on to achieve an MA (Theology) from Fuller Theological Seminary, followed by an MA (Religion) and Ph.D.
 (Religion) from Vanderbilt University.

+Many Christian men throughout history have recognized women's gifts and offered a platform for women to speak or write.
 In researching early women preachers, I notice that many could not have become preachers without the support of men who encouraged them, endorsed their calling and lobbied for their ordination.

+However, in many churches, men have enforced restrictions on what women may say or do.
 Barr said that social media had a democratizing effect; social media meant activists and writers no longer had to go through male gatekeepers for exposure.

-Barr suggested if a church did not want to focus on racism, start by meeting them where they are; focus on areas of interest to them and then bring in different voices and diverse stories.
+Barr suggested that if a church did not want to focus on racism, start by meeting them where they are; focus on areas of interest to them and then bring in different voices and diverse stories.
 Examples could include introducing them to diverse populations, listening to the problems local people of colour have faced, or hearing from a woman called to ministry.

-DuMez discussed how feminists in the past focussed on theology and Biblical interpretation.
-Today's feminists aim to provide awareness to issues by using history.
+DuMez discussed how feminists in the past focused on theology and Biblical interpretation.
+Today's feminists aim to provide awareness of issues by using history.
 Her readers who are people of colour have told her they were already aware of the issues revealed in her book; her white readers are telling her that their eyes have been opened to see the patriarchy or racism.
 Once readers have that awareness, they can look again at what the Bible says.
 History can help unwind bad theology.

 I believe the issues discussed in this conversation can be applied to how Canada has been racist against indigenous populations.
 Indigenous populations are saying they were not surprised that unmarked graves of hundreds of children were found at indigenous residential schools; whites are saying that their eyes have been opened to how past leaders have ignored the mistreatment of indigenous populations.
 As early as 1907, the chief medical officer for Indian Affairs reported to then Prime Minister Wilfred Laurier that children enrolled at residential schools had a mortality rate as high as 25%.
-In the 1940s and 1950s, malnourished children in residential schoosl were used as controls in nutritional experiements.
+In the 1940s and 1950s, malnourished children in residential schools were used as controls in nutritional experiments.

 The When Women Speak conversation ended on a hopeful note, that voices are being heard, and ideas on patriarchy and racism are being faced and discussed.